-Culture risk with Carey Oven Bookmark has been added
+Culture risk with Carey Oven has been saved

 Culture risk with Carey Oven

 Leader's Corner | Perspectives from the front lines

 A breakdown in culture can expose an organization to a variety of threats.
 Damage in the form of fines, loss of business to competitors, stunted growth, and the impact on reputation are possible when an employee acts outside of an organization’s shared values.
 Given the severity of culture risk—and the technology now available to help mitigate it—many senior leaders are reevaluating their approach to identifying, monitoring, and managing this complex threat.

 Q. Why is culture risk a top-of-mind issue for CEOs and board members?